 - Includes two probes

-- Transmitter has a magnet on the back
+- The transmitter has a magnet on the back

 - Accurate within a degree up to certain temperatures